English articles: Word order

 See also English determiners and Determiners and adjectives.

-Definite article
+Definite article: the, þe, ye

 The only definite article in English is the word the, denoting person(s) or thing(s) already mentioned, under discussion, implied, or otherwise presumed familiar to the listener or reader.
 The is the most commonly used word in the English language, accounting for 7% of all words used.

-"The" can be used with both singular and plural nouns, with nouns of any gender, and with nouns that start with any letter.
+The can be used with both singular and plural nouns, with nouns of any gender, and with nouns that start with any letter.
 This is different from many other languages which have different articles for different genders and/or numbers.